LIVIAETS/SizeLoss_WSS/readme.md

 # Constrained-CNN losses for weakly supervised segmentation
-Code of our submission https://openreview.net/forum?id=BkIBHb2sG at MIDL 2018.
-Video of the talk is available: https://www.youtube.com/watch?v=2-0Ey5-If7o
+Code of our submission at [MIDL 2018](https://openreview.net/forum?id=BkIBHb2sG) and its [Medical Image Analysis](https://doi.org/10.1016/j.media.2019.02.009) journal extension.
+Video of the MIDL talk is available: https://www.youtube.com/watch?v=2-0Ey5-If7o

-The partial ground truth that we used for ACDC are provided, but not the original dataset: https://www.creatis.insa-lyon.fr/Challenge/acdc/databases.html
-You will need to download and pre-process it yourselves first.

 ## Requirements
 Non-exhaustive list: